To: The Stakeholders of Nestlé SA

 We undertook the following activities to inform our assurance engagement:

-- Reviewed a selection of external media reports relating to Nestlé and the food sector to evaluate the coverage of topics within the CSV pages of the Nestlé website;
+- Reviewed a selection of external media reports relating to Nestlé and the food sector to evaluate the coverage of topics within the Creating Shared Value pages of the Nestlé website;

 Exclusions and limitations

 Excluded from the scope of our work is the following:

 - Information related to activities outside the defined reporting period or scope;

 - Company position statements (including any expression of opinion, belief, aspiration, expectation, aim or future intent);